chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/verifiedAssetOracle.md

 - [Chronicle partnered with Superstate](https://chroniclelabs.org/blog/superstate-opts-for-chronicle-verified-asset-oracle-for-ustb-fund), an asset management firm focused on modernizing investing for institutional investors through tokenized financial product, to integrate the Verified Asset Oracle, raising the standard of verification of ‘real-world assets’.
 Initially, this integration will provide the onchain net asset value (NAV) data for Superstate’s Short Duration US Government Securities Fund (USTB).

 - Chronicle announced that its Verified Asset Oracle (VAO) technology is [enabling all winners of the Spark $1 Billion Tokenization Grand Prix](https://chroniclelabs.org/blog/chronicle-powers-grand-prix-winners-with-innovative-verified-asset-oracle-technology) to verify and manage their tokenized assets.
 BlackRock’s BUIDL, Superstate, and Centrifuge were named as the winners of the Spark Tokenization Grand Prix, securing allocations from Sky’s planned $1 Billion investment in tokenized real-world assets.

+- [Chronicle has been named the Exclusive Oracle Partner to Grove]((https://chroniclelabs.org/blog/chronicle-named-exclusive-oracle-partner-to-grove-enabling-a-new-era-of-onchain-credit)), an institutional-grade credit protocol.
+[Grove]((https://www.grove.finance/)) is a new star in the Sky ecosystem and recently announced a $1B commitment to a tokenized asset strategy including initial allocations to the Janus Henderson Anemoy AAA CLO Fund (JAAA) and the JTRSY Treasury Fund (JTRSY), both issued natively through Centrifuge.
+As Grove prepares to launch tokenized yield strategies backed by real-world assets (RWAs), Chronicle will provide the oracle infrastructure required to safely and transparently scale credit allocation across the ecosystem they serve.